Ddeak/blackjack-web/README.md

 ### E2E Testing:

 I wrote a very short end-to-end test on the daniel/testcafe branch.
 Testcafe is a tool that was recommended to me for this purpose.
+Note: this currently is targetting only Google Chrome.
+Either have Chrome installed, or change the `testcafe chrome` part of package.json to use the browser of your choice.

 In order to try this out:
 - Swap to the `daniel/testcafe` branch.
 - Run `yarn install`.
 - In another terminal, run `yarn start`.